 Four asbestos manufacturers were sued, including Raybestos Manhattan, Owen Corning Fiberglass, Keene Industries, and Celotex Co.
 After overwhelming evidence against the defendants, they settled out of our court for an undisclosed amount.

 Getting Medical Help in Rhode Island

 Strive to seek treatment from physicians who have the experience and knowledge of such a rare disease as mesothelioma.
 Time is a critical factor.
-Once victims are diagnosed with an asbestos-related disease, they are usually already in latest stages of the cancer as the symptoms of mesothelioma typically lie dormant for up to 50 years.
+Once victims are diagnosed with an asbestos-related disease, they are usually already in the latest stages of cancer as the symptoms of mesothelioma typically lie dormant for up to 50 years.

 A small clinic and/or a general practice physician may not have the kind of experience and/or medical equipment needed to give you the best possible options and mesothelioma treatments.